borland/kdl-net/README.md

 Presumably this was done for ease of implementation as it lets kdl4j have a simpler code path for handling numbers, however BigDecimal is a large and complex thing, weighing in at a minimum of 32 bytes per instance (over and above the surrounding KDLNumber object).

-kdl-net in contrast uses an 8 byte storage structure, which is a union containing either an int32, int64, or double (8 byte floating point) value.
+KdlDotNet in contrast uses a hierarchy of classes derived from an abstract `KDLNumber` class, each of which uses different backing storage.
+When parsing KDL documents, KdlDotNet will attempt to use the smallest integer type in the series of `Int32`, `Int64`, `BigInteger`.
+All floating point or scientific-notation values are stored using `Double`.

-This means kdl-net can't handle numbers that exceed the size of an int64 or double, however it should require a lot less memory and be faster.
+This means KdlDotNet should require a lot less memory and be faster when dealing with numeric values.
-Given that the primary use-case for KDL at this stage seems to be human-readable configuration, this seems like a better tradeoff.

 **PULL REQUESTS APPRECIATED**